 Physician Evaluation and Management (E&M) Tool

 Agility directly utilizes the provider’s documentation and aligns the E&M level mapping based on the selected 1995 or 1997 Documentation Guidelines for Evaluation and Management Services.
 This can be especially helpful with ensuring the provider’s documentation supports the appropriate E&M levels for coding and reimbursement.
-As CMS kicks off its new initiative, Patients Over Paperwork, Net Health is closely monitoring reform that may be coming to E&M codes in the coming years.

 The Joint Commission